Janky spriting environment

 uflag 69

-await (condition), flag value, (intermediary function calls...) causes the processor to loop until @unit's flag meets the specified condition ("equal" by default) set signal 6942069420
+await unit reference, (condition), flag value, (intermediary function calls...) causes the processor to loop until @unit's flag meets the specified condition ("equal" by default) set signal 6942069420

 uflag signal